lotusnprod/lotus-processor/README.md

 # The LOTUS Initiative

-*LOTUS*, actually, represents the most exhaustive resource of documented structure-organism pairs.
+*LOTUS* is a comprehensive collection of documented structure-organism pairs.
-Within the frame of current computational approaches in Natural Products’s research and related fields, these documented structure-organism pairs should allow a more complete understanding of organisms and their chemistry.
+Within the frame of current computational approaches in Natural Products research and related fields, these documented structure-organism pairs should allow a more complete understanding of organisms and their chemistry.
+For additional details on this first project of the LOTUS Initiative please have a look at our preprint [https://lotusnprod.github.io/lotus-manuscript/](https://lotusnprod.github.io/lotus-manuscript/)

 As the shorter READMEs are the best, we decided to give detailed documentation in our [Wiki](https://github.com/lotusnprod/lotus-processor/wiki).